MaddisonMellow/time-use-brainvol-paper/README.md

 Please contact Maddison Mellow (maddison.mellow@unisa.edu.au) if you have any questions about the code.

+**NOTE: this code is being updated (31/01/2024) and will be uploaded as soon as possible.

 The following analysis pipelines were used for our study, "Cross-sectional associations between 24-hour time-use composition, grey matter volume and cognitive function in healthy older adults" (currently published as a preprint: https://www.medrxiv.org/content/10.1101/2023.05.15.23289982v1).